 In the Swiss Alps, an eight-hour drive from Calais can bring you to the neighbouring resorts of Les Diablerets and Villars-sur-Ollon.
 These traditional resorts are popular with British families, offering a good variety of slopes and English-speaking ski instructors.

 In Italy, you can reach the charming resorts of Courmayeur and the crowd-free slopes of La Thuile in just under nine hours, while Oberstdorf, in the Bavarian Alps, takes just over eight hours and offers some of the most extensive skiing in Germany.

 If you want to hit one of the ever-popular ski festivals in Europe, or further afield, take a look at our Ski Festival Finder – find your perfect ski festival by answering five quick questions.

 To drive your car in the European Union (EU) you’ll need the right car insurance.
-Although you’ll find some insurers include European cover as standard - Admiral Car Insurance comes with 90 days European cover - many will need you to add this to your policy - check with your provider about what cover you need.
+Although you’ll find some insurers include European cover as standard - excluding Essential tier, Admiral Car Insurance comes with 90 days European cover - many will need you to add this to your policy - check with your provider about what cover you need.

 Admiral’s European covers also benefits all named drivers on your policy, just remember to take the certificate with you on your trip.
 Take a look at section six of your policy book for more information on driving your car abroad.

 You’ll need to take out travel insurance for your ski holiday too.
 Our winter sports insurance covers you for elements specific to a ski holiday and our gadget insurance add-on can help to protect your devices, for example, if your phone decides to go off-piste!